 Men like smart women.
 I do.
 My male coaching clients do as well.
-So how is it that all these successful men are not connecting with all these successful women?…
+So how is it that all these successful and intelligent men are not connecting with all these successful and intelligent women?…

 Because there’s much more going on than merely a meeting of the minds.

 What never occurs to some women is that: